 "Council needs to build trust and closer connections with the community".
+What you told us...

 "More communication, more open Council meetings with the public.
 More question time and opportunities for input."

 "There has to be more input from the ratepayers to the Council...
 Council won't listen to the people and they need to start"